Search

 From Quantity to Quality

 After Prohibition was repealed, Lodi’s wine industry continued to grow and thrive.
-Lodi was always very good at growing a lot of wine grapes, but in the decades following, focus slowly began to shift from quantity to quality.
+Lodi was always very good at growing a lot of winegrapes, but in the decades following, focus slowly began to shift from quantity to quality.
 By the 1970s, California’s wineries and winemakers were attracting a lot of attention.
 When two Napa wineries took top honors at the Judgement of Paris in 1976, this catapulted not just Napa but all of California onto the world stage.
-As the saying goes, a high tide lifts all boats.
+As the saying goes, a rising tide lifts all boats.
 And Lodi winemakers were positioned to set sail.

 One visionary who played a pivotal role in the growth of the Lodi wine industry was Robert Mondavi.
 After a successful stint at his family’s Napa winery, he returned to his hometown in 1979 to form Woodbridge Winery.
 His state-of-the-art winemaking techniques cemented Lodi’s transition from making jug and fortified wines to creating quality wine at an affordable price.